 From Italian Neorealism via Nouvelle Vague to New Hollywood, all the major cinematic movements were represented at the Burg Kino.
 Up until the 80s, exclusive films by directors such as Orson Welles, Fritz Lang, Alfred Hitchcock, Howard Hawks, Stanley Kubrick, Ernst Lubitsch, Billy Wilder, Federico Fellini, Michelangelo Antonioni, Luis Bunuel, Jean-Luc Godard, François Truffaut, Claude Chabrol, Eric Rohmer, Alain Resnais, Andrej Tarkowsij, Akira Kurosawa were premiered.

-During the last three decades, the program of the Burg Kino has devoted particular attention to films by some of the most important directors of today: Woody Allen, Martin Scorsese, Francis Ford Coppola, David Lynch, Clint Eastwood, Joel & Ethan Cohen, David Cronenberg, Quentin Tarantino, and others.
+During the last three decades, the program of the Burg Kino has devoted particular attention to films by some of the most important directors of today: Woody Allen, Martin Scorsese, Francis Ford Coppola, David Lynch, Joel & Ethan Coen, David Cronenberg, Quentin Tarantino, Robert Altman, Terrence Malick, and others.

 The special trademark of the cinema are regular screenings of the classic THE THIRD MAN (1949), which was filmed in Vienna and, having formed an integral part of the permanent repertoire of the cinema ever since its rerun in 1980, has long established itself as an attraction for tourists and moviegoers from all over the world.

-For about 15 years now, the Burg Kino has been hosting more and more special events such as film weeks (French, Russian, Romanian, Taiwanese, and others), retrospectives (Robert Guédiguian, Sergio Leone), film cycles, as well as numerous premieres and discussion events.
+For the past two decades, the Burg Kino has been hosting more and more special events such as film cycles, retrospectives as well as numerous premieres and panel discussions.